 Tivoli Gardens

 If you're in the mood for beautiful gardens, architecture, and historic rides, this quaint amusement park is the place for you!
 Said to be Walt's inspiration for Disneyland, no trip to Copenhagen is complete without it.
-Admission with the unlimited ride ticket is about $35 USD, so totally worth it!
+Admission with the unlimited ride ticket is about $62 USD, but is totally worth it!
 Check out all of these rides it covers!

-And make sure you get a turn on the Rutschebanen Rollercoaster!
+And make sure you get a turn on the Rutschebanen Rollercoaster (also called "The Rollercoaster!")
 This wooden masterpiece is over 100 years old and still requires a brakeman to operate it!
 If you happen to be in town around a major holiday (Halloween, Christmas or New Years) come check out the decorations.

 Zoo

 As one of the oldest zoos in Europe, this is a pretty cool spot.
-Cost of admission is about $28 and if you buy your tickets online, you just have to use them within 6 months of purchase.
-The zoo is open every single day of the year, but hours of operation depend on the day and season.
+Cost of admission is about $37 and if you buy your tickets online.
+The zoo is open every single day of the year, but hours of operation depend on the season.

 The Little Mermaid Sculpture